mgreiler/se-unlocked-website/src/transcripts/EP_10_Suz_Hinton.md

----
-episode: "Transcript Episode 10 Suz Hinton"
+# Transcipt Episode 10: Suz Hinton
-permalink: /episode-10-no-corporate-games
-status: publish
-type: transcript
----

 **Michaela:**: [00:00:00] Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. Michaela.
 And today I have the pleasure to